-As for what is going on with Sony’s mouthful of a Spider-Man universe, fellow arachnoid superhero Spider-Woman will soon be getting her own movie.
-Olivia Wilde has been in talks to direct the project, but with no word on which specific iteration of the character (Jessica Drew?
+As for what is going on with Sony’s mouthful of a Spider-Man universe, fellow arachnoid superhero Spider-Woman may soon be getting her own movie.
+Olivia Wilde has been tapped to direct the currently untitled female-centric project, but there is no word on which specific iteration of the character (Jessica Drew?
 Gwen Stacy?) it will focus on at the moment.

 Madame Web (TBA)

-Another "spider woman" who has already had a film of her own in the works for a while is Madame Web.
-Despite suffering from blindness and paralysis, this supernatural clairvoyant being has been known to be a very helpful guide to Spider-Man whenever he has been in need.
+Another "spider woman" who has already had a film of her own in the works for a while is Madame Web, but it looks like the wait will not last too much longer.
+Dakota Johnson has, reportedly, been cast as the blind, clairvoyant wheelchair user who has been known to be a very helpful guide to Spider-Man whenever he is in need.

-Earlier in 2020, right about the time movie theaters started becoming a rarity, Bloodshot became the first movie based on a Valiant comic.
+Right about the time movie theaters started becoming a rarity in 2020, Bloodshot became the first movie based on a Valiant comic.
 In November, a direct follow-up with Vin Diesel reprising the title role was announced, giving hope to a new shared universe inspired by the lesser-known publisher.

-Another Valiant movie adaptation reportedly in the works is Harbinger, based on an “X-Men-esque” property about psionic superhumans, from director Justin Tipping.
-The film first into development under Sony (which made Bloodshot) before switching to Paramount in 2019, putting the future of the this proposed shared universe into question.
+Another Valiant movie adaptation reportedly in the works is Harbinger, based on an “X-Men-esque” property about psionic superhumans, from director Wes Ball of the Maze Runner trilogy fame.
+The film first went into development under Sony (which made Bloodshot) before switching to Paramount in 2019, putting the future of this proposed shared universe into question.

-On that note, a movie based on the Valiant comic Shadowman was greenlit back in 2017.
-House Party director Reginald Hudlin and writers J. Michael Straczynski and Adam Simon have been attached since the beginning to the project about a New Orleans man given dark, supernatural abilities, but not many further developments have been made since.
+Another movie based on the Valiant comic called Shadowman was greenlit back in 2017 with House Party director Reginald Hudlin and writers J. Michael Straczynski and Adam Simon attached.
+Not many further developments have been made regarding this movie about a New Orleans man given dark, supernatural abilities.

 Green Hornet And Kato (TBA)